An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Bullet Deformation and Kinetic Energy

-Another theory was that the elongated shape of the Minié ball led to bend and deform as it impacted.
+Another theory was that the elongated shape of the Minié ball led to bending and deforming as it impacted.
 This deformation led to a greater kinetic energy transfer from the bullet in flight to the target.

-Dr. Kocher worked with Col. Eduard Rubin of the Swiss Federal Ammunition Factory and created the first full-metal-jacket bullet.
+Dr. Kocher worked with Colonel Eduard Rubin of the Swiss Federal Ammunition Factory and created the first full-metal-jacket (FMJ) bullet.
 Dr. Kocher’s reasons stemmed from a desire to inflict less damage to the target by limiting the amount of bullet deformation.
-Colonel Rubin saw that these FMJ bullets had higher velocity, accuracy, and came at a lower weight.
+Colonel Rubin saw that these FMJ bullets had higher velocity and accuracy while coming at a lower weight.

 It appeared to be a win/win.

-The Americans had fought against the new style FMJ bullets during the Spanish-American War, and found the decreased lethality concerning (though appreciated the increased range and accuracy).
+The Americans had fought against the new style FMJ bullets during the Spanish-American War, and respected the increased velocity and accuracy- but not the tendency to pass through a target.
 The British, on the other hand, were frustrated by the lack of performance they perceived with the FMJ bullets while fighting in India.

-The soft-point “dum dum” type of bullet they came to favor came from that conflict, where they snipped the tips off of FMJ bullets to expose the soft lead core and improve deformation.
+The soft-point “dum dum” type of bullet they came to favor originated from that conflict, where they snipped the tips off of FMJ bullets to expose the soft lead core and improved deformation.

 Wound Contamination